tramlinehq/store-quirks/README.md

 ### Q: **How does the release of an update work during a staged rollout?**

-> Will version 2.0.1 be released only to the same 2% of the users that already received version 2.0?
+For example, will version 2.0.1 be released only to the same 2% of the users that already received version 2.0.0?
 Or it will be delivered to a completely new 2% of my users?
->

 From – [https://support.google.com/googleplay/android-developer/answer/6346149?hl=en](https://support.google.com/googleplay/android-developer/answer/6346149?hl=en)